Due date: Thursday, February 10.

 main.cc

 Compile and run the program.
-You should see a red ball in the middle of the bottom border of the window that starts moving away.
+You should see a red ball starting at the center bottom of the window and moving up at a randomized speed.

 c.
 In the function move in the file brickbreak.cc, after moving the ball, test if it intersects the paddle, and if it does, bounce it back up.
 Since its attributes are declared as public, you can simply multiply its vertical speed by -1.

-Send me: the source file(s) that you modify, individual attachments by email.
-You don't need to send me the Makefile.
+Upload to Canvas: the source file(s) that you modify.
+You don't need to upload the Makefile.